Assistant Camp Director

 - Should be capable of lifting and transferring 15 – 25 kgs in a safe manner.

-- Onsite housing and meals provided during camping season.
+- Onsite housing provided for camping season; meals provided during camp sessions.

 - June – August eight-day work period, 24 hours/day on call with scheduled breaks throughout the day and three days off between sessions.